hn/seagate-blackarmor-nas/README.md

 When installing Debian 9 or 10 (default for NAS110 and NAS220), this warning does not occur.

+### Special note for NAS440

+:warning: Only hard drive slots 3 and 4 can be used for installation with this script.
+The driver for hard drive slots 1 and 2 requires a [special kernel patch](ahci-mv-dkms-1.0/ahci-6121-irq-order.patch), which is not compiled until the system installation is complete.
+More details [here](#NAS-440-patch-details).
+However, all four hard drive slots are usable after installation.

+In principle, it would be possible to patch the kernel before the initial installation and thus make hard drive slots 1 and 2 usable during installation, but this would go beyond the scope of this project.

 ### Prerequisites

 Setup a serial terminal (`115200 baud 8N1` e.g. by using `sudo screen /dev/ttyUSB0 115200`) by connecting a 3.3V serial cable like this: